 Grants of Restoration

-You can appeal the decision of SASSA if you believe that your grant has been suspended because of an error or you do not agree with the SASSA decision.
+You can appeal the decision of SASSA if you believe that your grant has been suspended because of an error or you disagree with the SASSA decision.
 This must be done within 90 days of the suspension date.

 Why Grants-in-Aid Expire